NathanielJBrown97/CSC212-PROJECT-RecursiveGraphics/README.md

 - *Code Compilation* I.E. INSTRUCTIONS.
 Direct instructions wtihin our final readme document, within repository.
 (Again; just handle this at the end imo)

 Presentation Breakdown:
-- 15 Minute Presentation.
+- 15 Minute Presentation; **15 Total...
+Aim for 12 minutes, remaining time for questions**.
 Exact time; so we will utilize timers to cut members off if they're dragging on for too long.
 In order to get through the presentation as a whole.
-- 8 Mins for Topic intro and algorithm explanation.
+- **6** Mins for Topic intro and algorithm explanation.
 (Two Members)
-- Review of the Source Code; compilation and demonstration of our outputs.
-(One Member)
+- **6** Review of the Source Code; compilation and demonstration of our outputs.
+(Two Members)
-- ~3 Minutes for Answering Questions (One Member) <--- What are your thoughts on this?
-What if no questions are asked?
-Group member would be stiffed.
+- ~3 Minutes for Answering Questions (Group Effort) **No points will be doc'd if questions are not asked; professor will usually ask questions to test students on their knowledge of the topic.**

+- **_Revisit this in the future; to find best 'flow' of presentation <-- Needs to be 'engaging' not interactive._**

 Report Breakdown:
 - Title Page; group members, project topic with concentration, date stamps.